 What does living off the grid mean?

 What is living off the grid?
+How to go off the grid?
 While there’s no single definition for off-grid living, most people think of it as living autonomously without relying on a public power grid or utility.
 But beyond energy independence, living off grid means embracing a more simple, self-sufficient and sustainable lifestyle closer to nature.

 For some, living off the grid is not a choice but a necessity.
 People who live in remote places, where utilities don’t reach, need alternative ways to generate their own electricity.
 For others who live in places with access to the grid, they think of off-grid living as generating their own power to eliminate electricity bills and having back-up power when the grid goes down.